vargen2/Addon/README.md

 ### ChangeLog

 #### NEXT
-- Dont't download versions or update ignored addons
+- Don't download versions or update ignored addons
 - Setting to delete old files before update
 - Can remove addons
 - No more double scroll in detail page